Bathroom renovation in Montreal | Turnkey contractor

 We carried out this work as part of a more comprehensive renovation project, including an extension where the bathroom was located.

-NEED HELP TO START YOUR PROJECT ?
+NEED HELP GETTING YOUR PROJECT OFF THE GROUND?

 4- Rosemont : An airy Italian-style bathroom